What makes a teacher, highly effective?

 4. Provide models

 Research findings: Students need cognitive support to help them learn to solve problems.
-A teacher modeling and thinking aloud while demonstrating how to solve a problem are examples of effective cognitive support.
+A teacher modelling and thinking aloud while demonstrating how to solve a problem are examples of effective cognitive support.

-In the classroom: This can be conveyed by providing prompts, modeling use of the prompt, and then guiding students as they develop independence.
+In the classroom: This can be conveyed by providing prompts, modelling the use of the prompt, and then guiding students as they develop independence.
 In the most effective teaching, students were given words such as “who,” “where,” “why,” and “how” to help them begin a question.